 Wander through Borealia and see first hand what a real Northern Coniferous Forest looks like.
 Check out the rare ducks and the many interesting plant and tree species.
 To see some of the endangered species protected at the zoo just follow the Rhino signs.

 Helsinki Zoo has other great attractions like the huge, modern looking wooden observation tower.
 Ten meters high (33 feet), it was built as an engineering exercise.
 Its shape is something like a distorted hatbox made of wooden ribs.
-From the top you can get a great view of the zoo grounds and the surrounding sea.Please share your thoughts by leaving a comment.
+From the top you can get a great view of the zoo grounds and the surrounding sea.Please comment below and let me know...
+I would really appreciate it.